 TNSR is a full-featured software solution designed to provide secure networking from 1 Gbps to 400 Gbps.
-With graduated pricing based on performanace increments, TNSR is a viable option for users with moderate bandwidth needs to the demanding requirements of enterprise and service providers.
+TNSR is a viable option for users with moderate bandwidth needs to the demanding requirements of enterprise and service providers.

-Each licensed instance comes bundled with TNSR Technical Assistance from our 24/7 world-wide team of support engineers.
-Find out more about the included support available with TNSR.
+Each licensed instance comes bundled with TNSR Technical Assistance Center (TAC) from the 24/7 world-wide team of support engineers at Netgate.